 Read and create heroes in the app

-This video shows how to read heroes and create heroes in the Cosmos DB database, as well as how to test those methods using Postman and the React UI.
+This video shows how to read heroes and create heroes in the Cosmos database, as well as how to test those methods using Postman and the React UI.

 Delete and update heroes in the app

 This video shows how to delete and update heroes from the app and display the updates in the UI.

 Complete the app

 This video shows how to complete the app and finish hooking the UI up to the backend API.